The relief you feel after finishing your course can quickly be overtaken by feelings of anxiety about money if you don’t plan ahead.

 In some cases there is no advantage of doing this, so do your research about your own personal circumstances before making any additional payments.
 The advantage of doing this will depend on the amount of loan and your salary over the 30-year repayment period.

 Dealing with debt

-If you have taken all the steps in this chapter and are still concerned or confused about your finances, then you may need specialist debt advice.
-The RCN Welfare Service will be able to explore the options with you and will be able to offer solutions that will help you get back on track.
+If you have taken all the steps in this chapter and are still concerned or confused about your finances, then you may need specialist advice.
+The RCN Welfare Service has a wide range of Financial Wellbeing pages that offer information that can help you get back on track.
 Feeling that your finances are out of control causes stress and can be time consuming, which can be especially difficult when you have so much else on your mind, such as job hunting or starting a new post.
-So don’t hesitate to contact the RCN if you need help.
-You can call us on 0345 772 6100 and ask to be referred to the specialist money advisers or visit: rcn.org.uk/mss

 Council tax/rates exemption